 Using Mobile data outside your home country

-If you are travelling outside your home country, you need to make sure that data roaming is enabled on your phone AND that you have a plan which allows you to use data in other countries cheaply.
+If you are travelling outside your home country, you need to make sure that data roaming is enabled on your phone AND that you have an internet plan which allows you to use data in other countries cheaply.

 Since BREXIT, many of the main UK phone networks are charging data roaming fees again and it’s entirely possible to end up with a large bill at the end of your trip!